 (b) to the holder of an office, specifying its title but not the name of its holder for the time being,

-(in this section called “the delegate”) all or any of his functions under this Part except this power of delegation.
+(in this section called the delegate) all or any of his functions under this Part except this power of delegation.

 (2) A function delegated under subsection (1) shall, if discharged by the delegate, be discharged in accordance with the instrument of delegation.